 Can Longitude provide the original editable design files (eg, InDesign) on design work we’ve commissioned?

-Yes, we are happy to provide the original, editable design files for any static design work (eg, infographics, micrographics, report design), subject to an additional fee.
+Yes, we are happy to provide the original, editable design files for any static design work (eg, infographics, micrographics, report design).
 However, please note that it is not possible to do so for any work involving animation or motion graphics, or which requires the provision of source code (eg, animated videos, animated GIFs, interactive data visualisations, interactive stories).

 Can Longitude organise printing as well?